Naamloos/TopCenterStart11/README.md

 # TopCenterStart11
 TopCenterStart11 is small utility that moves the start menu and Taskbar to the top-center of the screen in Windows 11.

-It also fixes the issue that in a stock Windows 11 install, when the taskbar is hacked to the top of the screen, the preview windows that pop up when you hover over a program icon pops up ABOVE the top of the screen.
-That means they cannot be seen or clicked, and a minimized window cannot be re-opened.
-This utility causes those to show ON screen, restoring functionality.
+## 🤔 What does it do?
+This tool moves the taskbar to the top of the screen without registry hacks, restoring behavior that has been removed by Microsoft.
+Along with this, it also fixes some positioning issues that already existed with the registry hack.
+The start menu, window previews and desktop switcher now appear at the right spot.

 ## 📃 How to use?
 TopCenterStart11 changes some behavior of the Taskbar and it's components.
 To consistently launch the application at bootup, some configuration has to be done.
 Please read the following carefully:

+1. Ensure you don't have the registry hack enabled (if your OS still supports this).
-1. Download the latest version from the [Releases](https://github.com/Naamloos/TopCenterStart11/releases) page.
+2. Download the latest version from the [Releases](https://github.com/Naamloos/TopCenterStart11/releases) page.
-2. Place the EXE at any location on your system.
+3. Place the EXE at any location on your system.
 Preferrably it's own dedicated folder.
-3. Launch the application.
+4. Launch the application.
-4. Double click the icon that appeared in your system tray.
+5. Double click the icon that appeared in your system tray.
-5. Click "Enable Autostart".
+6. Click "Enable Autostart".
-6. Profit!
+7. Profit! 🥳

 Now, the application should run at startup.
 Have fun 😊💕